 The Controller board used in the Gamry Instruments Reference 3000 Potentiostat has jumpers or switches that configure the input circuitry used for the Aux A/D function.
-Early units have jumpers and later units have CMOS switches that can be set in software.
+Early units have jumpers and later units have CMOS switches set using software.
+The changeover occurred in 2009.

-Normally we ask that you return your Reference 3000 to Gamry Instruments when you need to change the jumpers.
-This information is provided so a qualified service technician can change the Aux A/D input characteristics in the field.
+We usually ask that you return your Reference 3000 to Gamry Instruments if you need to change the hardware jumpers.
+This information is provided so a qualified service technician can change the Aux A/D input jumpers in the field.